Shivampasvan/ReachHub/README.md

-**GUIDE :** `⬇️ If you click on Fashion and then on Men's Clothing, you can able to see the following Interface` and here are all different functionalities you can sort by price, by ratings and you can choose Tshirts colors and all different functionalities are on this page
+## GUIDE `⬇️ If you click on Fashion and then on Men's Clothing, you can able to see the following Interface` and here are all different functionalities you can sort by price, by ratings and you can choose Tshirts colors and all different functionalities are on this page

 ![menclick](https://github.com/Shivampasvan/ReachHub/assets/112854390/f4816692-fb74-49c1-b930-be4a908aeba4)